Answering a Lawsuit

 Motion to Vacate Default Judgment

-If a default judgment has been entered against you, in some limited cases you may be able to request the judgment be "vacated," or cancelled.
-You must make such a request to the court that entered the judgment.
-A default judgment may generally only be vacated by bringing a motion to the court and proving one of the following things: (1) excusable neglect, (2) fraud, (3) the judgment is void, (4) enforcement of the judgment would be unjust, and (5) any other reason to justify relief from the judgment, which includes improper service of the creditor's lawsuit (Minn.
+Even if you did not give an Answer to the Plaintiff by the deadline and the Plaintiff won a default judgment against you, in some limited cases you may be able to request the judgment be “vacated,” or cancelled.
+You must ask the court that gave the Plaintiff the judgment to vacate it.
+The court will generally only vacate a default judgment if you can prove one of these: (1) you had a good excuse not to give the Plaintiff an Answer, (2) the Plaintiff defrauded you, (3) the judgment is legally void, (4) enforcing the judgment against you would be unjust, or (5) any other reason to justify canceling the judgment, which includes improper service of the Plaintiff’s lawsuit (Minn.
 R. Civ.
 P. 60.02).
-A request to vacate a judgment must generally (but not always) be submitted to the court within one year of the judgment being entered.
-It is up to the judge whether to vacate a default judgment.
-If you believe that a judgment has been wrongfully entered against you and wish to have it vacated, it is best if you can obtain the assistance of an attorney.
+You must generally (but not always) submit a request to vacate a judgment to the court within one year of when the Plaintiff got their judgment against you.
+It is up to the judge to decide whether to vacate a default judgment.
+If you believe that the Plaintiff wrongfully won a judgment against you and wish to have it vacated, it is best to get help from a lawyer.

-If the amount involved is less than the $15,000 currently allowed in conciliation court, which is sometimes referred to as small-claims court, a creditor may file claim in conciliation court.
-The general purpose of conciliation court is to help parties recover relatively small sums of money without having to hire a lawyer.
-Once the Plaintiff files a claim, a hearing is scheduled, and the court administrator’s office will mail notices to the Plaintiff and Defendant indicating the date and time of the hearing.
-If the claim exceeds $2,500, the Plaintiff must then serve the summons upon the Defendant by certified mail.
-If you are served with a conciliation court lawsuit, you are required to attend the hearing to avoid a default judgment.
-For more information, you may wish to review the brochure prepared by this Office entitled Conciliation Court: A User's Guide to Small Claims Court, which outlines the conciliation court process.
+Alternately, instead of following the district court process described above, a Plaintiff can file a lawsuit in small claims court (also called conciliation court) for disputes under $15,000.
+The purpose of conciliation court is to help parties resolve simple disputes over smaller amounts of money without having to hire a lawyer or go through a long and complex court process.
+Once the Plaintiff files a lawsuit in small claims court, the court schedules a hearing and mails notices to the Plaintiff and Defendant with the date and time of the hearing.
+If the amount demanded by the lawsuit is over $2,500, the Plaintiff must also send the summons to the Defendant by certified mail.
+If you are served with a conciliation court lawsuit, you must attend the hearing and be prepared to argue your case to the judge to avoid a default judgment.
+For more information, you may wish to review the brochure prepared by this Office entitled Conciliation Court, which gives more detail about the conciliation court process.

 Hiring an Attorney